 - The pet owner brings more than 5 animals.

-- The pet owner brings with him pets to be sold or adopted away.
+- The pet owner brings with him pets to be sold, re-homed, or the animal changes ownership.

 Contact customs or veterinarian at the Swedish border